Mistralteam/Dota2ML-Predict-Winning-Team/README.md

 ## Scripts
 The following scripts are included:
 - `GETCLEANDATA-heropicksmodel.py`: captures 100 items from the OpenDota API.
-- `RFC or SVMprediction.py`: predicts a winner based on the heroes you enter and from the data in your MongoDB.
+- `RFC or SVMprediction.py`: predicts a winner based on the heroes you enter and from the data in your MongoDB. this has changed. sorry.

 ## Getting Started
 Before running the scripts, you will need to: